 The celebration in Nain on January 22, 2005, at the signing of the Labrador Inuit Land Claim Agreement, was a spectacle of Labrador Inuit culture.
-Drum dancers and throat singers performing for the crowd, officials wearing silapait (traditional white canvas coats) and giving speeches in Inuttitut1, and the ubiquitous official Nunatsiavut symbol of an inuksuk demonstrated what the agreement signified - that Nunatsiavut, the region created under the agreement, was now officially recognized and celebrated as the
+Drum dancers and throat singers performing for the crowd, officials wearing silapait (traditional white canvas coats) and giving speeches in Inutitut, and the ubiquitous official Nunatsiavut symbol of an inuksuk demonstrated what the agreement signified - that Nunatsiavut, the region created under the agreement, was now officially recognized and celebrated as the homeland of the Labrador Inuit.

-1 The Inuit language is called either "Inuttitut" or "Inuttut" in Labrador.
+&lt;sup>1 The Inuit language is called either "Inuttitut" or "Inuttut" in Labrador.
 It is called "Inuktitut" in other regions of the Canadian Arctic.